Skip to content

 Electricity icon

-1. Consumer mains connection
+1. Customer mains connection

 The cable connecting your house (meter box) to the pillar will be installed at a depth of 500 - 650mm.
 It becomes your property as the landowner.